First aid for stabbing victims to give them the best chance of survival

 If they are unconscious and breathing, put them into the recovery position and treat any obvious bleeding.

-If they are unconscious and not breathing – if there is a life-threatening bleed that you are unable to stop with direct pressure – then this is a catastrophic bleed and is a priority over resuscitation.
+When they are unconscious and not breathing – if there is a life-threatening bleed that you are unable to stop with direct pressure – then this is a catastrophic bleed.
+Therefore, this is a priority over resuscitation.
 If there is no obvious pulsating bleed, and they are unconscious and not breathing – then call for an ambulance (and a defibrillator) and commence CPR immediately.

 How to stop bleeding